Net Worth

 Kroy transitioned into the entertainment industry, acting as executive producer for one of the best reality TV shows on Hulu, Don’t Be Tardy.
 The show built on the popularity of their previous show’s performances, once again featuring his wife, Kim, and their family.

 As the executive producer, Biermann significantly shaped the show’s direction and content.
 This role allowed him to be involved behind the scenes and contribute to the show’s production process.
-However, Biermann’s fairytale romance and TV career suffered in 2023 when he and his wife split following serious financial difficulties.
+However, Biermann’s fairytale romance and TV career suffered in 2023 when he and his wife split following severe financial difficulties.

 NFL Salary